 You need three images when creating an HDR picture, but some photographers take five or seven exposures.

 Let’s start with HDR software tools you may already have.
 Both Lightroom and Capture One do HDR image processing.

 If you’re new to HDR programs, you might not know how best to edit your HDR photo.
-Presets like Photorealistic, City Twilight, and Surrealistic will also help guide your choices.
+That is when presets can help you to enhance your image.